tbnsilveira/semantic_classifier/README.md

 ## Acknowledgments
 This project builds upon the powerful NLP capabilities provided by SpaCy and its word embeddings, enabling a deeper dive into the semantic relationships between words.

+This project is part of the Ph.D. thesis of Tiago B. N. Silveira.
+UTFPR, Brazil.
+2023-12.

+## Cite this repository
+If you use this software in your work, please cite it using the following metadata:

+Da Silveira, T. B. N. (2023).
+Semantic Similarity (Version 1.0.0) [Computer software]